Venk-rgb/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
+    1. `Point` class uses getters and setters.
+    2. The `Point` class can have two methods, distance(Point) and direction(Point) which will return the distance and direction.
+    3. Additionally, we could have an interface called GenericPoint which will have two values x and y and both the methods (distance and direction), and our `Point` class can implement that interface.
+       This way we could implement another class where the point is in 3D space, and we could extend it to any dimensions.
+The distance and direction methods can be overrided differently in the `3DPoint` class, and we need not make any changes to the 2DPoint class.
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.